Police make multiple arrests in the Village of Canisteo

 CANISTEO, N.Y.
-(WETM-TV) – Police make multiple arrests in the Village of Canisteo.
+(WETM-TV) – On Friday night police in Canisteo reported multiple arrests across the Village.

 The Canisteo Village Police Department arrested 25-year-old Matthew A. Nosar of Jasper for Criminal Possession of a Controlled Substance stemming from a traffic stop in the Village of Canisteo, where Nosar had methamphetamine.